 Finish is more about lifestyle than looks, Spicher says.
 "Think about how you're going to live in the space, because that's really what the finish of paint is all about," she says.

 Flatter sheens—mattes and the like—are more difficult to clean; glossy or semi-gloss finishes make for easier wipe-downs.
-(Spicher, who has two dogs, says she has a semi-gloss finish on the baseboards in her home so she can basically scrub them when needed.)
+(Spicher, who has two dogs, says she has a semi-gloss finish on the baseboards in her home so she can scrub them when needed.)

-Your childless, pet-less neighbors might have a beautiful eggshell or matte white wall, but they don’t have to worry about wiping off muddy paw prints or stray crayon marks; if your household skews wilder, a semi-gloss finish might be best for your white paint.
+Your childless, pet-less neighbors might have a beautiful eggshell or matte white wall, but they don't have to worry about wiping off muddy paw prints or stray crayon marks; if your household skews messier, a semi-gloss finish might be best for your white paint.